4ever2/ImDecorr/README.md

 ## System requirements

-[ImageDecorrelationAnalysis_plugin.jar](ijplugin/ImageDecorrelationAnalysis_plugin.jar) will require a running installation of ImageJ
+[ImageDecorrelationAnalysis_plugin.jar](ij1plugin/ImageDecorrelationAnalysis_plugin.jar) will require a running installation of ImageJ
 Full instruction for the installation of ImageJ can be found at: https://imagej.nih.gov/ij/download.html

 The plugin requires ImageJ 1.48 or higher (tested for 1.48 to 1.52) ImageJ version number can be found under: `Help -> About ImageJ...`

-Matlab functions were developped using 64bits Matlab R2017b
+Matlab functions were developed using 64bits Matlab R2017b

 ## Installation guide

-Copy the file [ImageDecorrelationAnalysis_plugin.jar](ijplugin/ImageDecorrelationAnalysis_plugin.jar) in your ImageJ plugins folder `(.../ImageJ/plugins)`
+Copy the file [ImageDecorrelationAnalysis_plugin.jar](ij1plugin/ImageDecorrelationAnalysis_plugin.jar) in your ImageJ plugins folder `(.../ImageJ/plugins)`
 Restart ImageJ and the plugin will appear in the plugin list, under: `Plugins -> ImageDecorrelationAnalysis`